Urban-Hacker/UnderscoreMeansPrivate/README.md

 Presently, the addon enforces two additional rules.
 * vars and consts of a class must specify a type to help with auto completion
-* publicly accessible func of a class must specify a return type
+* publicly accessible functions of a class must specify a return type

-More tests might be added in the future.
+More rules might be added in the future.

 # Limitations